 Mid-range concealers cost about $20 to $35.
 They have high-quality ingredients, wide shade ranges, and offer long wear.

 Luxury concealers cost $35 or more.
 They have the same high-quality ingredients as mid-range concealers but come from designer brands.

 Apply concealer after foundation for the most natural finish.
 Foundation should be used to even out skin tone and concealer to spot conceal and correct discoloration under the eyes.

 For the best coverage, pat on concealer with a brush, sponge, or fingers.
 Don’t swipe.

-Always set concealer with powder to prevent creasing and fading.
+Always set your concealer with powder to prevent creasing and fading.
 You can use loose powder, pressed powder, or under-eye brightening powder.

 A. Either, though a brush usually provides a smoother, lighter finish.
 Whether using a brush or your fingers, use a patting motion when blending concealer so you don’t disturb the makeup underneath.
 Also, the delicate skin under your eyes should never be rubbed.
 You can use a damp makeup sponge to blend concealer as well.
-This is especially effective if you have dry skin or under eyes.
+This is especially effective if you have dry skin or under the eyes.